carla-simulator/carla/Docs/tuto_M_manual_map_package.md

 # Manual package preparation

-A map package needs to follow a certain folder structure and must contain a `.json` file describing that folder structure.
-These steps can be saved under certain circumstances, but doing it manually will always work.
+A map package follows a certain folder structure and must contain a `.json` file describing that structure.
+Our automatic map import processes create this `.json` file automatically, but you also have the option to prepare it yourself.
+Including your own `.json` file will overwrite any arguments passed to the `make import` command.

 - [__Create the folder structure__](#create-the-folder-structure)
 - [__Create the JSON description__](#create-the-json-description)